-- 18 Trade Payables are subject to confirmation and reconciliation/adjustments arising there from, if any.
-The same is not expected to have any material impact on the financial statements, as per the management. - 19 The previous year figures have been regrouped, reworked, rearranged and reclassified, whenever necessary and are to be read in relation to the amounts and other disclosures relation to the current year.
+- Trade receivables and trade payables are subject to confirmation and reconciliation, if any.
+The same is not expected to have any material 19 impact on the financial statements. - 20 The previous year figures have been regrouped, reworked, rearranged and reclassified, whenever necessary and are to be read in relation to the amounts and other disclosures relating to the current year.